Fitness Equipment Reviews

 Use your phone or tablet with ease, thanks to the particular slot it has to support your device of choice.

-To monitor your heart rate, you can use the hand pulse sensors, which are built right into the stationary bars.
+To monitor your heart rate, you can use the hand pulse sensors built right into the stationary bars.

-The non-slip foot platforms are large and textured to ensure safe use, no matter how vigorous your workout.
+The non-slip foot platforms are large and textured to ensure safe use, no matter how vigorous your workout session is for the day.

 This machine also has leg stabilizers to make sure that the machine doesn’t rock, tip, or sway on uneven surfaces.

-As for the warranty, the company offers three years on the structural frame and 90 days on other parts and components.
+As for the warranty, the company offers three years on the structural frame and 90 days for other parts and components.

 Without a doubt, this is a great entry-level elliptical machine.